Tomatoes Provencal are the perfect summer side dish! Ripe tomatoes stuffed with herby, savory Provencal breadcrumb topping, then baked until crispy.

 There’s nothing I love more than seeing the first summer tomatoes arrive at the farmers’ markets.
 They are a staple in my regular summer salads, and of course an essential part of a delicious summer BLT.
 But one of my favorite things to do with perfectly ripe tomatoes is make these France-inspired Tomatoes Provencal.

 First, preheat your oven to 400 degrees Fahrenheit or 200 degrees Celsius.
 Then core 4 large tomatoes, and slice in half horizontally.
 Standing over a sink, use your fingers to remove the seeds from the tomatoes.
-Then place tomato halves skin-side down on a parchment-lined baking sheet.
+Then place tomato halves skin-side down on a parchment-lined baking sheet or baking dish.

 If your tomatoes are at all pointy on the end, slice off the point so that the tomatoes are stable.
 Sprinkle with a little bit of salt and pepper.